bobtreehouse/JavaPython2019/README_Bob_Trieste_Overview_2019.md

-**Only "The Godfather: Pat II" is 200 minute or more out of the anove sample !**
+**Only "The Godfather: Pat II" is 200 minutes or more out of the above sample !**

 **Sample code below to clean and parse text and perform word counts**
  - One example of a use case for this would be to compare and contrast FOMC statements for keyowrd differences.